Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Garner, NC

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have an inspection if you start to notice any issues, like leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice yearly.
+After the inspection, your technician will inform you if any services are needed.
+You should also call a technician if you start noticing issues such as strange noises, leaks, or unusual smells.
+If your home has ductwork, you should have it inspected every few years.

-Normally, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you may consider taking out your own loan.
-Be sure to talk to your HVAC company and a financial advisor to determine what options are available and appropriate for your situation.
+Usually, HVAC financing is provided by a third-party lender.
+If your HVAC company doesn't offer financing, you may consider taking out a loan on your own.
+Be sure to talk to a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: